fangyiwen/GroupProject_ThreeMusketeers_API/README.md

 **Dong Liu:**
 * Finishing Home page, View Maps page, and Mapbox API implementation.
 * Testing and operating the website on cloud.
-* Debug of frontend and backend
+* Debug of frontend and backend.
 * UI design of the web.

 **Peng Hao:**